-- Established in fall 2010, the Timothy Light Center for Chinese Studies was created to enhance the work of faculty and graduate researchers at Western Michigan University who have expertise in some field of Sinology and their continuing pedagogical and research interests in China.
+- Timothy Light Center for Chinese Studies—enhances the work of faculty and graduate researchers at Western Michigan University who have expertise in some field of Sinology, or teaching or research interests in China.

 - Global Business Center— initiates, facilitates, expedites and champions the global business activities of WMU's Haworth College of Business.